begumbn/pythonforbeginners/README.md

-# this is for storing the code i wrote for beginners python course on coursera for future reference
+# This is for storing the code I wrote for Beginner's Python course on Coursera.